 - I applied for Early Action and was not accepted.
 If my application was not denied and was rolled over to Regular Admission, can I make additions or changes to my application at that time?

-- Where can I find the Soka University college code for SAT and ACT?
+- What is Soka University's college code for SAT and ACT?

-- If I took the SAT Before, do I still need to take the SAT 1 Reasoning Test?
+- If I took the SAT before 2005, do I need to take the SAT again?